LeeYiyuan/projecteuler/README.md

 # Project Euler Solutions
 These are my solutions to questions from ProjectEuler.net.

+# Requirements
+The solutions were developed against the GMP library and GCC.

 # Python -> C++
 Solutions for questions up to and including 154 were initially written in Python 2.7, but were converted to C++.